 This trend is not unique to only Sierra Leone but I think ours is worse.
 The rate at which these languages are dying is very alarming and a cause for concern.
 Of course, some may argue that it’s the effect of colonialism, which is very true to some extent don’t get me wrong, the effect of bad governance and the economic situation too has also influenced this trend, as people have been migrating to big towns and cities to seek a better life.
-They move to these urban centers and of course, have to learn the common means of communication which is Krio thereby forgetting to speak their native tongue.
+They move to these urban centres and of course, have to learn the common means of communication which is Krio thereby forgetting to speak their native tongue.
 They’ll have kids and the struggle of fending for them leads them to leave the house very early and returned very late, no time absolutely to teach this generation of kids their mother tongue, to get them fully rooted in our norms, cultures, and relics.

 We use to hear stories of our brothers and sisters in the diaspora, of how they used to teach their children who have never been to Sierra Leone to speak their mother tongues but not anymore.
 What’s the problem?
 Where did we get it wrong?
 To tell you the truth this has lead to most of our troubles in Sierra Leone.
 There is not that sense of belonging anymore.
 We are losing the richness in our diversity, the tolerance for it all as Sierra Leoneans.
 People are losing themselves to modernization we prefer speaking English to our kids, which is good but why not teach them the English and Kru, Vai, or Yalunka at the same time.
 Instead of just the Krio or English which are just reminders of our troubled pasts, with all due respect to our Creole people.
 Do you know, to teach a child that early two or three languages play an important role in the child’s brain and intellectual development: such as helping them concentrate and multitask apart from the basic fact of them being bilingual and multilingual and the capability to analyze different ideas and thought at a go.